A note on cubic fourfolds containing several planes: Disjoint and pointwise intersection

 \subsection{Pointwise intersection}

-Let $X$ be a very general cubic fourfold containing two planes $P_1$ and $P_2$ intersecting in a point.
+Let $X$ be a cubic fourfold containing two planes $P_1$ and $P_2$ intersecting in a point, and assume that $X$ is very general with this property.
 In particular, we assume that there are no planes on $X$ other than $P_1$ and $P_2$.
 In this case, the ramification curves $C_{P_i} \subset \mathbb P^2$ are smooth sextics admitting a tritangent by the characterization in Lemma \ref{lem:singularitiesofcurve}.
+The preimage of the tritangent under the double cover splits into two smooth rational curves.
+Using the same strategy as in Lemma \ref{lem:descpic}, one can describe the Picard lattice of the K3 surfaces as follows: \begin{lemma} The Picard groups of the associated K3 surfaces $S_{P_i}$ are generated by the classes $s_1, s_2 \in \Pic(S_{P_i})$ of the smooth rational curves covering the tritangent to the sextic in $\mathbb P^2$.
+With respect to this basis, the intersection form is given by